BBC slammed for ‘Rivers of Blood’ broadcast

 - At the time Powell was MP for Wolverhampton South West.
 After leaving the Conservative Party in 1974, he became the Ulster Unionist MP for South Down.

 - A Latin epic poem that tells the story of Aeneas, a Trojan who travelled to Italy and became the ancestor of the Romans.

 - A poll by Gallup at the end of April 1968 found that 15% disagreed.
 69% felt Heath was wrong to fire Powell and 20% believed Heath was right.

 - Ian McDiarmid

-- He played Emperor Palpatine in Star Wars.
+- Most famous for playing Emperor Palpatine in Star Wars.